Peter J. Olver: Education and career

 After moving to the USA in 1961, Olver obtained a bachelor's degree in Applied Mathematics at Brown University in 1973 and a PhD in Mathematics at Harvard University in 1976.
-His PhD thesis was entitled "Symmetry Groups of Partial Differential Equations" and has been written under the supervision of Garrett Birkhoff.
+His PhD thesis was entitled "Symmetry Groups of Partial Differential Equations" and was written under the supervision of Garrett Birkhoff.

 He worked as a L.E.
 Dickson Instructor in Mathematics at University of Chicago (1976-1978) and as a research fellow at University of Oxford (1978-1980).
 He then moved to University of Minnesota as assistant professor, and he became full professor in the same university in 1985.
 Between 1992 and 1993 he was professor at University of Maryland.

 Olver was member of the board of directors of Foundations of Computational Mathematics from 2002 to 2014.
 He was elected fellow of the American Mathematical Society in 2013 and of the Society for Industrial and Applied Mathematics in 2014, for "developing new geometric methods for differential equations leading to applications in fluid mechanics, elasticity, quantum mechanics, and image processing."
 Olver is also member of International Society for the Interaction of Mechanics and Mathematics and an elected fellow of the Institute of Physics.